 The interdisciplinary Doctor of Philosophy degree program with a major in Justice Studies is administered by the Committee on Law and Social Sciences.
-The central focus of the program is the conceptualization and implementation of law and justice in society.
 The degree program integrates historical, legal, and philosophical approaches with social science training.
-Areas of interest include criminal and juvenile justice; dispute resolution; law, justice, and minority populations; law, policy, and evaluation; and women, law, and justice.
+Areas of concentration include criminal and juvenile justice; dispute resolution; law, justice, and minority populations; law, policy, and evaluation; and women, law, and justice.
 For more information, see the Graduate Catalog.